VISITING - FAQ

 Is your museum suitable for children and families?

-Although we have removed the interactive light box and toys from the gallery, our younger visitors can pick up a trail or activity sheet from the museum gallery.
+Although we have temporarily removed the interactive light box and toys from the gallery, our younger visitors can pick up a trail or activity sheet from the museum gallery.

 Can groups visit?